lsinxl/lsinxl.github.io/content/daily.md

 I spent 20 days for developing a web app. trying different algorithms and solutions to find the best way to simulate BTC miners.(and research to see how it really works and how can I similate it in the simplest way.) tomorrow morning it will be presented...
 I'm not there.
 I hope it works :)💙
-I won't be there.
-But I hope the presentation